fkaduk/kobodeck/CONTRIBUTING.md

 This document outlines how to contribute to this project.
 It details a code of conduct, how to submit issues, bug reports and patches.

+The code of conduct is a variation of the Contributor Covenant Code of Conduct, which you are probably familiar with.
+The rest of the document is different.

  [GitLab project]: https://gitlab.com/anarcat/wallabako/
  [merge requests]: https://gitlab.com/anarcat/wallabako/merge_requests
  [issues]: https://gitlab.com/anarcat/wallabako/issues